 A clear distinction exists between a Comprehensive Plan (such as Lewisville Tomorrow) and a Strategic Plan (which the Town would benefit from).
-The Comprehensive Plan is a policy-focused that broadly guides future decisions surrounding growth and development.
-Lewisville Tomorrow establishes a long-range view with general goals and policies for elements of the community such as land use, economic development, housing, transportation, infrastructure, and service.
+The Comprehensive Plan is a policy-focused document that broadly guides future decisions surrounding growth and development.
+Lewisville Tomorrow establishes a long-range view with general goals and policies for elements of the community, such as land use, economic development, housing, transportation, infrastructure, and service.
 Meanwhile the Town's Strategic Plan should address specific community needs, many of which that were likely identified in the Comprehensive Plan.
 The Strategic Plan should have a shorter horizon (e.g., five years) to better understand the opportunities and constraints that will affect implementation.

-Long-range plan (~20-year timeframe)

-Provides a framework for future actions based on assumptions of future opportunities and constraints

-Does not specifically allocate resources (time and money) to implement specific actions
+Comprehensive Plan Strategic Plan Long-range plan (~20-year timeframe) Short-term strategy (~5-year timeframe) Provides a framework for future actions based on assumptions of future opportunities and constraints VS Communicates specific actions that can be completed given a clear understanding of available resources Does not specifically allocate resources (time and money) to implement specific actions Sets expectations for the amount and timing of resources over the five-year horizon